keithphan/ckmanager/README.md

 ## Running CkManager

-After cloning from github, do the following steps:
+After cloning from github, set up the .env file then do the following steps:

 ```bash
 composer install